Dominic-Stafford/CMS_POSDAS_23_GEN/README.md

 ### Setting up [Rivet in CMSSW](https://twiki.cern.ch/twiki/bin/view/CMS/Rivet#Setting_Rivet_in_CMSSW)

-We will use [Rivet](https://rivet.hepforge.org/) to analyse events.
-A version of Rivet has been designed to be run in CMSSW, which can be set up as follows:
+We will use the [Rivet](https://rivet.hepforge.org/) program to analyse events.
+Rivet can be run from within CMSSW.
+To set it up run the following commands:

 ```
 git clone https://gitlab.cern.ch/cms-gen/Rivet.git